omarfaruqe/CSE3111/Monitor Object.md

 All of the hard work is offloaded to the object itself, clients are not concerned with synchronization issues.

 - Cooperative execution scheduling:
-Monitor conditions are used to suspend / resume method execution.
+Monitor condition is only used to suspend/resume method execution.
 Reduced performance overhead: Notifications over inefficient polling.